top of page

 Charlie T_edited.jpg

-Charlie T. Savage is a Navy veteran, screenwriter, and founder of Charlie Bit Me Joints LLC, where she creates thrilling and hilarious content that unapologetically centers the Black female experience.
+Charlie T. Savage is a Navy veteran, screenwriter, producer, and founder of Charlie Bit Me Joints LLC, where she creates bold, thrilling, and humorous content that center the experience of culture.
+Unapologetically.
 A New Orleans native based in Inglewood, California, Charlie blends bold storytelling with sharp cultural critique, spotlighting people of color and women.

-In 2025, Charlie was named a Fellow of the Disability Belongs Entertainment Lab, which supports disabled creatives through mentorship, community-building, and visibility across media platforms.
-She is also a past fellow of the Collective 5 Entertainment Showrunner Mentorship Academy and a fellow in the Writers Guild Foundation Veterans Writing Project (Classes of 2026).
+In 2025, Charlie was named a Fellow of the Disability Belongs Entertainment Lab, featured in Deadline, which supports disabled creatives through mentorship, community-building, and visibility across media platforms.
+She is also a past fellow of the Collective 5 Entertainment Showrunner Mentorship Academy and one of the Class of 2026 fellows of the Writers Guild Foundation Veterans Writing Project.

-Charlie’s past projects include The Night I Almost Died, an audio thriller she wrote and produced with Brooke B Productions, and All Things Considered: The Play, which she executive produced garnering press in People’s World for its intersectional themes.
+Some of Charlie’s past projects include The Night I Almost Died, an audio thriller she wrote and produced with Brooke B Productions, and All Things Considered: The Play, which she executive produced garnering press in People’s World for its intersectional themes.
 She also served as a staff writer for Season 3 of Forties AF.
+A former Soundstage Program Assistant for the California Film Commission, Charlie led its Career Pathways Program, helping to keep production in-state and inclusive.

 Twice featured in Authority Magazine, Charlie has been recognized for her impact on both Hollywood and mental health advocacy through the articles “Inspirational Women in Hollywood” and “Five Things I Wish Someone Told Me When I Was First Diagnosed.”

-Charlie is a proud member of Veterans in Media & Entertainment and the historic Hollywood American Legion also known as the “Post to the Stars” whose mission is to mentor and strengthen communities through advocacy and creativity following in the footsteps of legendary past members like Stan Lee and Clark Gable.
+Charlie is a proud member of Veterans in Media & Entertainment Los Aneles Chapter.
+She is also the Media and Communication Committee Board Chairperson at the historic Hollywood American Legion Post 43, also known as the “Post to the Stars” whose mission is to mentor and strengthen communities through advocacy and creativity.
+She boldly follows in the footsteps of legendary past members like Stan Lee and Clark Gable.

 Charlie Bit Me Joints Projects